Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 During our visit, we stayed at the Blackberry Inn for 2 nights.

-There is one large bedroom on the first floor with a private full bathroom.
+One large bedroom is on the first floor with a private full bathroom.

 The upstairs has one large bedroom with 3 full-sized beds.